tyler2too/ClassScheduleToGoogleCalenderApp/README.md

 Things to do

+- Add new landing page
+- On landing page be able to choose school (add UIC)
 - Need to fix when there is online and inperson class (priority)
 - Update aesthetics? (maybe)
 - Improve quality of life (eh)